Carly Pope: Career

-In 2007, Pope starred in the Power Up project Itty Bitty Titty Committee, and in Martin Gero's ' intelligent sex comedy ' and Toronto International Film Festival hit, Young People Fucking.
+In 2007, Pope starred in the Power Up project Itty Bitty Titty Committee, and in Martin Gero's "intelligent sex comedy" and Toronto International Film Festival hit, Young People Fucking.
 In 2009, she appeared in FOX's hit thriller, 24, as Samantha Roth, the president's son's girlfriend.

 Pope joined the main cast of the NBC legal drama television series Outlaw in 2010, portraying Lucinda Pearl.
 In 2015, Pope co-produced the Canadian documentary film Highway of Tears.
 She portrayed architect Tara Messer on USA Network's legal drama series Suits (2016–2017).
 On July 26, 2019, The Hollywood Reporter announced that Pope will appear in Hallmark Channel's Christmas-themed television film, Double Holiday (2019) opposite Kristoffer Polaha.

 Personal life

 On December 29, 2009, Pope and her brother, Kris, were driving a black BMW down West Georgia Street in Downtown Vancouver when David Fomradas, 31, of Alberta jumped on top of the car and yelled at them to run him over.
 When Kris got out of the car, Fomradas jumped in the front seat and drove the vehicle into the new CBC studios.
 Carly suffered a broken rib and two cracked vertebrae, Kris suffered severe injuries to his ankle, and a passerby was also injured.

+Pope started dating Australian actor David Lyons around 2014 according to her Instagram and they have been married for several years.
+In November 2024, Pope gave birth to their child.